 The Shire promotes gender equality through its hiring practice, community programs and activities in partnership with especially the CI Women's Association (CIWA).
 The Shire will seek guidance from the peak women's group on the Island, CIWA, and other female orientated bodies to co-develop programs as needed in this area.

-Key result area Social, Governance and Economic
+Social, Governance and Economic